Residence Life Policies

 Application for exceptions should be made through the Office of Student Development well in advance to the start of the semester.

 All students living in a campus residence are required to sign a housing contract.
 Signing the contract states your intent to abide by the housing policies, behavioral standards of conduct, and procedures outlined in this Handbook.
-The contract runs for the entire school year or until the resident moves out of the residence hall.
+The contract runs for the entire school year or until you move out of the residence hall.

 Residence Hall Hours